 This is off the table for anyone with a nut allergy.
 But for the rest of us, almonds can be a great way to snack without consuming a ton of bad calories.
 A single ounce portion of almonds contains 6g protein, 7.3 mg of Vitamin E, 4g of fiber, 76mg of calcium, as well as tons of antioxidants.
 Almonds are unmatched in these categories by virtually every other nut.
 Mixed nuts are a popular snack.
 But if you opt to eat more almonds, you are going to benefit more from the above-mentioned nutrients.
 The combination of protein and fiber helps with satiety.

 There’s the old saying, “An apple a day keeps the doctor away.”
 While an apple certainly isn’t a cure-all for your health, it can help with appetite suppression and energy.
 Apples have about 3g of fiber and help regulate glucose in your body.
 Apples are sometimes held up as a morning coffee replacement as well.
 A medium-sized apple contains around 19g of natural sugar.
 This means that it will give you a jumpstart to the day all the while helping you feel satisfied due to the fiber content.
 It also can be a tad more laborious to eat since it requires a lot of chewing.
-This allows time for your stomach and hypothalamus to hold a discussion as to whether or not your body needs more food.
+This allows time for your stomach and hypothalamus to discuss as to whether or not your body needs more food.
 Try an apple for a refreshing start to your morning!

 Though we might only eat yams or sweet potatoes during the holiday season, consuming white sweet potatoes has definite health benefits.
 They have been linked to weight loss when used as a meal replacement.
 But we might be thinking that all the starch in these sweet potatoes would make us gain weight.
 While many starches can cause weight gain, it is usually because they are absorbed so quickly in the body.
 When the starches break down in the small intestine, they are converted to glucose.
 If this glucose does not get used, it can turn into fat.
 But sweet potatoes contain something called resistant starch.
 Orange sweet potatoes contain them too, but white-fleshed sweet potatoes have more.
 Since the starch is resistant to being broken down so easily, you can feel full for hours after eating.